The impact of RPA on the BPO industry

 Back office BPO

 Back Office BPO usually deals with services that do not involve facing the customer at any given point of the service.
-As a result, back-office business process automation usually includes services like Accounting, HR, Quality assurance, IT, and much more.
+As a result, back-office business process outsourcing usually includes services like Accounting, HR, Quality assurance, IT, and much more.

 Front Office BPO